-- Does the Committee agree with the staff assessment that there is a gap in care that warrants a national performance measure? - Are you aware of evidence that disparities exist in this area of healthcare?
+- Specific questions on information provided for gap in care. - Is there a gap in care that warrants a national performance measure? - If no disparities information is provided, are you aware of evidence that disparities exist in this area of healthcare?